Phule is a Greek word that means clan or tribe. It can also mean kindred or captain.

-Following the 2002 Salt Lake City Winter Olympic games, Nicole stepped onto a ski slope for the first time.
-The beauty, adrenaline and excitement of three-track skiing captivated her, but something was missing.
+Following the 2002 Salt Lake City Winter Olympic Games, I stepped onto a ski slope for the first time.
+The beauty, adrenaline, and excitement of three-track skiing captivated me, but something was missing.
 Snowboarding was a new Olympic sport and largely deemed “impossible” for those with limb-loss.

 Four years later, in 2006 I became the first above-knee amputee, male or female, to compete in adaptive snowboarding.
 This helped pave the way for the introduction of snowboarding to the Paralympic roster.